blockbridge/blockbridge-kb/howto/volumes/index.md

 | 2 | A2 | A2 | B2 |
 | 3 | B2 | C2 | C2

-Writes execute in parallel and are acknowledged after completion on all devices where a chunk resides.
+Writes execute in parallel and are acknowledged after completion on all disks where a chunk resides.
 Read requests are actively balanced across disks to distribute the load.
-Permanent data loss occurs after the failure of N-1 of the devices, where N is the number of mirrors.
-The use of devices with volatile write caches is unsupported and may result in data loss in the event of unexpected power loss.
+Permanent data loss occurs after the failure of N-1 of the disks, where N is the number of mirrors.
+The use of disks with volatile write caches is unsupported and may result in data loss in the event of unexpected power loss.